QW-Group/ezquake-source/README.md

 ## Installation guide

-To play Quakeworld you need the files *pak0.pak* and *pak1.pak* from the original Quake-game.
+To play Quakeworld you need the files *pak0.pak* and *pak1.pak* from the original Quake game.
+We are enable to distribute these files as they are copywrited to the original game developers.

 ### Install ezQuake to an existing Quake-installation
-If you have an existing Quake-installation simply extract the ezQuake executable into your Quake-directory.
+If you have an existing Quake installation, simply extract the ezQuake executable into your Quake directory.

 A typical error message when installing ezQuake into a pre-existing directory is about *glide2x.dll* missing.
 To get rid of this error, remove the file *opengl32.dll* from your Quake directory.

 ### Upgrade an nQuake-installation
-If you have a version of [nQuake][nQuake] already installed you can upgrade ezQuake by extracting the new executable into the nQuake-directory.
+If you have a version of [nQuake][nQuake] already installed, you can upgrade ezQuake by extracting the new executable into the nQuake directory.

 ### Minimal clean installation
 If you want to make a clean installation of ezQuake you can do this by following these steps: